paulkernfeld/global-data-in-rust/README.md

 # Tradeoffs

-Here are some questions to think about when you're choosing a global data solution for your program:
+Below are questions to think about when you're choosing a global data solution for your program.

 ## Compile time or run time?

 Loading the data at compile time provides the opportunity to detect invalid data sooner.
 Also, it might improve the program's startup time.

 Loading the data at run time can be nice because changing the data won't trigger a recompile.
-In large Rust projects with lots of dependencies, long compilation times can be a pain point.
+In complex Rust projects, long compilation times can be a pain point.
 Another advantage of loading at run-time is that the data can be loaded lazily, which could improve the program's startup time if there is lots of data but not all of it is needed immediately.

 It's also possible to implement a hybrid approach where the data is _validated_ at compile time but _loaded_ at run time.
 That combines the eager validation of compile-time loading with the not-needing-to-recompile of run-time loading.